 Despite good numbers of parakeets living in the wild for a long time, and apart from an isolated incidence in Norfolk in 1855, they only started to breed in 1969 in Kent, south-east of London.
-Since then the population has steadily increased, currently numbers over 5,000 individuals, and is still growing.
+Since then the population has steadily increased, with 8600 pairs recorded in the summer, and is still growing.

 Even though Greater London and surrounding areas is still its stronghold, the species has been recorded in almost every county in England, and has reached Wales and the Scottish borders.

 They are sometimes loved and sometimes hated as garden visitors.
 There are concerns of how they may affect our native fauna, and of their impact on fruit-growers.

 As yet, there has been no problem either way, but as their numbers increase, they may become a problem in the future.